 - If you did not seek medical attention at the crash, it is still smart to see a doctor to confirm you did not suffer a concussion or have internal injuries.
 You can be injured without feeling any symptoms, especially when you have significant amounts of adrenaline in your system from the wreck, so it is better to confirm you are healthy.
 Additionally, a visit to the doctor can provide evidence needed for a lawsuit because it is a record of your injuries sustained in the collision.

+- You should notify your insurance agent that the accident occurred.
+It is important to remember that your insurance company has a different objective than you.
+Their goal is to minimize the amount of payout on claims and protect their bottom line.
+Thus, you should get your attorney involved in the discussions with the insurance companies as quickly as possible.
 In an accident with a large semi-truck, there are numerous different potentially liable parties with different insurers.
 This type of litigation can be complex and requires you to work with a personal injury attorney experienced in these types of lawsuits.
 If you need further information or assistance with a California semi-truck accident, contact the Law Office of Alex Cha & Associates today.